ethereum-optimism/optimism/packages/contracts/docs/CrossDomainEnabled.md

 > CrossDomainEnabled

 *Helper contract for contracts performing cross-domain communications Compiler used: defined by inheriting contract*

 ## Methods

 ### messenger

 ```solidity
 function messenger() external view returns (address)

 ```

-Messenger contract used to send and recieve messages from the other domain.